 The physiotherapist will assess the thigh, the back, and the entire lower limb as well.
 This is to confirm if the pain is associated with other parts of the body like a referred pain from the back to the thigh.

 After the assessment, the physiotherapist will design treatment plans to achieve your goals.
-The goals are usually to relieve pain, strengthen muscles as weakness may arise from resting the muscle for a while and also strengthen surrounding muscles like the hamstrings and quadriceps.
+The goals are usually to relieve pain and strengthen the muscles.

 Exercises are prescribed by physiotherapists depending on how the pain relief improves and the severity of the injury.
-Some of these exercises target the adductor muscles and also other surrounding muscles.
+Some of these exercises target the adductors and other surrounding muscles.
 These exercises are:

 A curtsy lunge is a curtsy twist to the typical lunge.